deepskies/DeepLensSBI/README.md

 ---

-Analysis notebooks are found in the Analysis folder.
-These notebookx document how to produce the plots that are published in the paper.
+Analysis notebooks are found in the "Analysis" folder.
+These notebooks document how to produce the plots that are published in the paper.